- Category

 - Eye Health

-- VSP Contributor, 9 Mar 2026
+- VSP Contributor, 17 Apr 2026

 Retirement marks the beginning of a new chapter in life, offering the promise of relaxation and enjoying time with loved ones.
-While you may have crossed off some items on your bucket list, there’s one crucial aspect you might be overlooking — the health of your eyes.
+While you may have crossed off some items on your bucket list, there’s one crucial aspect you might be overlooking—the health of your eyes.

 In this article, we’ll show why getting regular eye exams after retirement is not just a good idea but a crucial step toward maintaining a high quality of life.
 We will also explore how the right vision plan can make those exams easier to schedule and afford.

-Your eyes are your windows to the world, and like any other part of your body, they need regular check-ups.
+Your eyes are your windows to the world, and like any other part of your body, they need regular checkups.
 An eye exam is a comprehensive evaluation of your visual health conducted by an optometrist or ophthalmologist.
 This examination goes beyond just checking if you need glasses.
 An eye exam assesses the overall health of your eyes and can detect early signs of serious conditions like glaucoma, macular degeneration, and diabetic retinopathy.

 Skipping eye exams, especially after retirement, can lead to health risks.
 As we age, our eyes become more susceptible to conditions that can affect our vision and, subsequently, our independence.
 Eye exams for seniors of all ages help protect vision, catch potential eye diseases early and allow you to continue daily activities safely.
 Ignoring eye health can result in undiagnosed issues that may progress to a point where treatment options become limited.